lwright02/NYT-Strands-Clone/README.md

 - Navigate to the root of the Repository before running any commands
 - pip install pygame click
+- `python3 src/gui.py`
+    - This will generate a random game with the default art frame
+- Drag or click letters to form word strands
+- Press h key for hint when hint meter is full

+# Extra Fun
 - **GUI Commands:**
   - Use -g or --game to specify board:
     - `python3 src/gui.py -g fore`